Byloor/MiniBloggerWebsite/README.md

 1. navigate to the register page via Register at top right corner
 2. Register with new username and password. (do not repeat usernames)

+After loggging in with your credentials,
+User is navigated to Dashboard section where all of the blogs created by users are visible.
+If you are logging in for first time, no blogs are present -> Go to create blog section where you will be able to create a blog and publish it with your name or as anonymously.

+In My blogs section, user can only see their blogs and perform deletion actions and update action.